GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/4-isberg/requests.md

                     - Bondmate: Bigfoot's Offspring (Accuracy)
                     - Gem of Org x20 (one-time only)
                     - 8,000 Gold
-                    - Triffia removed from inventory
+                    - Trifia removed from inventory

                 ??? note "Kill"
                     - Gem of Org x20 (one-time only)
                     - 8,000 Gold
-                    - Additional gold from request giver
+                    - Additional gold from request giver if you have a Trifia mushroom in your inventory

     === "Discovery Points"